Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 does not depend on the values of the array, only in the positions of its elements.**

-This point might feel overly pedantic, but it matters once you realize that a mask created with one array can be used on another array, so long as it has the same shape.
+This distinction might feel overly pedantic, but it matters once you realize that a mask created with one array can be used on another array, so long as it has the same shape.
 It's common to have multiple arrays representing different data about the same set of points.
 You may wish to select a subset of one array based on the value of the corresponding point in another array.